MezereonXP/dataset-distillation/README.md

 (b): Using soft-label distillation, we can create distilled datasets that are smaller than the number of classes.
 On MNIST, just 5 distilled images can train a standard LeNet with a fixed initialization to 92% test accuracy (compared to 99% when fully trained).

 (c): We also enable text dataset distillation.
-On IMDB, 20 distilled sentences can train a convnet to 80% test accuracy (compared to 87% when fully trained).
+On IMDB, 20 distilled sentences can train a neural network to 80% test accuracy (compared to 87% when fully trained).